 Wind Energy FAQs: GHG Emissions and Power Prices

 One of the objections frequently raised, in opposition to efforts to reduce greenhouse gas (GHG) emissions from the power sector, is that it will place a significant burden on electricity users in the form of increased prices.
-In this post we demonstrate otherwise by reference to actual power sector emissions vs. the Clean Power Plan targets.

 To check this, it is necessary to consider how power sector emissions, and power prices, have changed over the last few years.
 First, the emissions..